Land Use Contracts

 All Properties Under LUC

-Consistent with the Local Government Act, Richmond City Council will have to consider bylaws to establish underlying zoning for the properties developed under the remaining LUCs by June 30, 2022.
+Consistent with the Local Government Act, Richmond City Council adopted bylaws to establish underlying zoning for the properties developed under the remaining LUCs by June 30, 2022.

-By clicking on the links below you can view copies of the staff reports associated with:
+By clicking on the links below you can view copies of the staff reports associated with the underlying zoning bylaws adopted by City Council for the remaining 45 LUCs in the City.

 Reports to City Council